DontEver/personal-website/_pages/projects.md

 ## My Projects and Coursework at Ohio State University

-Here’s a collection of projects and courses I’ve completed as part of my curriculum in Software and Computer Science Engineering at Ohio State University.
+Here’s a collection of projects and courses I’ve completed as part of my curriculum in Software and Computer Science Engineering at The Ohio State University.
 Each course and project represents a challenge in problem-solving, coding, and applying foundational concepts in both programming and engineering.

 ---